jackila/distribute-toy/README.md

 -- class 4
 -- lab2 partB

+Sep 13, 2019 6:19 PM
+-- class 4
+-- lab2 partB
+mainly repaire the bug of former and refactor the code

 # 学习困难

 the really work code is only little .and the test code is vary import